alisson-t-bucchi/alisson-t-bucchi.github.io/README.md

 ├── js/
 │   └── script.js       # Dynamic functions
 ├── assets/
-│   ├── images/         # Images used on the site
+│   ├── img/            # Images used on the site
-│   └── icons/          # Icons for the design
+│   └── docs/           # Documents to download
-└── README.md           # Project documentation
+│   └── video/          # Videos about works into Portfolio section └── README.md           # Project documentation
 ```